 Who pays for the cost of electricity, broadband or office supplies if your employer orders you to work from home?
-Can I deduct my workplace at the kitchen table from my tax?
+Who pays if your company cell phone falls on the kitchen floor or the laptop is stolen?
 Working from home brings up many questions concerning labor law and insurance.

 Insurance experts from AXA and lawyers from AXA-ARAG give answers to the most important questions about teleworking.

 Costs that arise through working from home voluntarily do not have to be met by the employer.
 In the current situation however, many people have been ordered to work from home.
 If in these cases employees themselves have to provide equipment or material for carrying out their work, they should be appropriately compensated, unless otherwise agreed.
 However, if you are voluntarily using the second screen and could also carry out your work with the laptop, your employer does not have to assume the cost.

 Yes if they are necessary, such disbursements should be appropriately compensated or provided by your employer.

 Yes, the employer must also help to pay for higher electricity costs.
 This is also on condition that you are not working from home voluntarily.